harvardinformatics/snakemake-workshop/run/index.md

     **Workflow config file**

-    The sample sheet is specified in the config file with an entry called `samples:` with the value of that entry being the path to your sample sheet file, *e.g.* `sample_sheet: samples.txt` if your sample sheet file is named `samples.txt`.
+    The sample sheet is specified in the config file with an entry called `sample_sheet:` with the value of that entry being the path to your sample sheet file, *e.g.* `sample_sheet: samples.txt` if your sample sheet file is named `samples.txt`.

     Also specified in the config file is the input directory with `input_directory:`.
 This directory should contain all the files that correspond to samples (*e.g.* `sample12.txt`).
 An output directory can also be specified with `output_directory:`, but this is optional.
 The default output directory is `results/`.